-Ask for cake donations from local businesses in the lead up to the fair.
+Ask for cake donations from supporters and local businesses in the lead up to the fair.
 Price according to size and intricacy.

 VIRTUAL FAIR: Take orders for a festive tea to be delivered to people's doors.
 This could include Christmas cake, mince pies, hot chocolate and even mulled wine.
 Parents order their food online in advance, and it's delivered fresh to their home on the day of your fair.
 If there's a baker in your community, get them involved.

 Ask parents to donate boxes of chocolates or jars of sweets in the months running up to the fair (you could hold a non-uniform day and ask children to bring in goodies).
 Stick raffle tickets on top of each prize and use the same numbers - plus more - in the tombola.
 Spin the tombola and let the player pull out a number.
 The player wins whichever prize corresponds to their number.

 VIRTUAL FAIR: Raffle prizes off online and send home with children.

 A year is a long time, and the jumpers that fitted pupils last year will likely be too small now.
 Hold an appeal for unwanted Christmas jumpers and accessories and sell them on at your fair.